 - make more informed decisions when authorizing disclosure to others

-SMC and its staff understand that medical information about you and your health is personal, and are committed to protecting your medical information.
-This Notice applies to all of the records of your care generated at any SMC facility or physician practice, as well as hospital-based physician services, whether created by SMC personnel or a hospital-based physician.
+Stillwater Medical and its staff understand that medical information about you and your health is personal, and are committed to protecting your medical information.
+This Notice applies to all of the records of your care generated at any Stillwater Medical facility or physician practice, as well as hospital-based physician services, whether created by Stillwater Medical personnel or a hospital-based physician.
 However, your personal physician(s) may have different policies or notices regarding their use and disclosure of your medical information created in their office.

 We are required by law to: